farithadnan/KB-AnswerScorer/README.md

         - `steps`: Each line after the title becomes a step in the solution
         - `error_message`: Any text in column B becomes the error message

+You can check `data/samples` to see the sample of these two files.

 ## Usage

 Run the script with various command-line options to control its behavior: